ghdl/ghdl/doc/using/Foreign.rst

 .. index:: VHPIDIRECT

-Interfacing with foreign languages through VHPIDIRECT is possible any platform.
+Interfacing with foreign languages through VHPIDIRECT is possible on any platform.
 You can define a subprogram in a foreign language (such as `C` or `Ada`) and import it into a VHDL design.